 Dr Lorna O'Doherty is an associate professor within the Centre for Intelligent Healthcare at Coventry University.
 She is an honorary fellow at The University of Melbourne and has published widely on the subject of sexual and domestic abuse and health, including the weave trial published in the Lancet in 2013, several Cochrane Reviews and qualitative studies into risk and resilience.
 She leads the NIHR funded MESARCH project (2018-22) looking at health and service use in survivors of sexual violence and abuse over two years.
 She is principal investigator on the new JiCSAV (Justice in Covid-19 for Sexual Abuse and Violence) project funded by the ESRC as part of the UKRI Rapid Response to Covid-19.
 Lorna also led on developing an open, online, short course to enhance the responses of health care workers to pregnant women and birthing people subjected to intimate partner violence and gender-based violence during pregnancy.
 The course launches in January 2021 and can be accessed on the course website .
 Lorna is Director of Studies to four doctoral students.

-Faith is Clinical Psychologist, Health Psychologist and an Associate Professor.
+Dr Faith Martin is a Clinical Psychologist, Health Psychologist and an Associate Professor.
 Her fundamental interests relate to how culture and circumstance, including physical health, influence psychological wellbeing.
 She develops self-management interventions for people with long-term conditions and is increasingly focusing on the wellbeing of parents who are supporting children/young people with mental health problems.
 She is leading an Emerging Minds Network (EMN) funded project to develop digital support for parents of young people who self-harm and setting up a Special Interest Research Group for Parental Wellbeing and support for parents of young people with mental health problems, funded by EMN.

 Faith is supervising several PhD students, with projects including the development of self-management support for people living with "schizophrenia" in Indonesia and understanding spiritual possession in Brazil.
 She is interested to supervise PhDs focusing on mental health in low-income countries and examining psychological issues relating to HIV.

-Andy is a Professor of Health Psychology and a registered health psychologist.
+Andy Turner is a Professor of Health Psychology and a registered health psychologist.
 He has been involved in developing, delivering and evaluating health behaviour coaching and self-management programmes for patients and carers programmes for nearly 20 years.
 He has led a programme of work developing the Help to Overcome Problems Effectively (HOPE) health coaching and self-management support programme for people living with and beyond cancer, MS, dementia, HIV/AIDS and mental health problems.
 Macmillan Cancer Support has licensed the HOPE Programme for cancer survivors and now delivers it in the UK.
 The National Cancer Survivorship Initiative vision document (20023) cites the HOPE Programme as an exemplar of good practice.